andrew/ultimate-awesome/README.md

 - [awesome-obsidian-plugins](https://github.com/noghartt/awesome-obsidian-plugins) - An awesome & curated list to plugins and themes to Obsidian.md.
 - [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.
 - [awesome-speaker-embedding](https://github.com/ranchlai/awesome-speaker-embedding) - A curated list of speaker-embedding speaker-verification, speaker-identification resources. .
+- [awesome-brazilian-youtubers](https://github.com/rcarubbi/awesome-brazilian-youtubers) - ▶️ An awesome list of awesome Brazilian YouTubers that teach about technology.
+Tutorials about web development, computer science, machine learning, game development, cybersecurity, and more.
 - [awesome-transformer](https://github.com/SkyAndCloud/awesome-transformer) - This repo is not maintained.
 For latest version, please visit  A collection of transformer's guides, implementations and variants.
 - [Awesome-Target-driven-Navigation](https://github.com/Skylark0924/Awesome-Target-driven-Navigation) - Paper and summaries about state-of-the-art robot Target-driven Navigation task.
 - [awesome-ai-papers](https://github.com/songqiang321/awesome-ai-papers) - This repository is used to collect papers and code in the field of AI.
 - [awesome-ui5](https://github.com/TimoStaudinger/awesome-ui5) - 😎 A curated list of awesome OpenUI5 resources.
-- [awesome-programming-tutorials](https://github.com/TranBaVinhSon/awesome-programming-tutorials) - 📚 Collect all awesome programming tutorials.
 - [Awesome-ChatGPT](https://github.com/VenithNET/Awesome-ChatGPT) - Awesome ChatGPT.
 - [Awesome-EdgeAI](https://github.com/wangxb96/Awesome-EdgeAI) - Resources of our survey paper "A Systematic Review of AI Deployment on Resource-Constrained Edge Devices: Challenges, Techniques, and Applications".
 - [awesome-visual-localization](https://github.com/youkely/awesome-visual-localization) - Literature review of visual localization.